Ranking Free RAG: Replacing Re-ranking with Selection in RAG for Sensitive Domains: Results

-\textbf{Ablation} \textbf{Effect of DPO Training.} DPO fine-tuning demonstrates its critical role in bridging the semantic gap between surface-level queries and the deep document locations where answers actually reside.
+\textbf{Ablation} \textbf{Effect of DPO Training:} DPO fine-tuning demonstrates its critical role in bridging the semantic gap between surface-level queries and the deep document locations where answers actually reside.
 The improvement is noticeable in complex datasets, such as MAUD experiences a 23.7\% recall boost, while simpler datasets like FinQA show minimal gains (2.1\%).
 This pattern reveals DPO's core mechanism; it teaches models to map abstract legal concepts to specific document structures.
-The training paradigm of conditioning on both query and ground-truth evidence during training, then generating rationales from queries alone at inference, enables the model to internalize these complex document navigation patterns \textbf{without requiring explicit structural annotations}.
+Training with query–evidence pairs enables the model to internalize latent document-navigation strategies, allowing it to generate \textit{rationales from queries alone without explicit structural annotations}.